Life (or is it Death?) continues at Wisdom Court. I hope you enjoy the first short story…

 Eve turned toward the noise and saw the rocking chair in the corner pitching to and fro with increasing speed, the back of it nearing the wall.

 A wave of frigid air hit her face, forcing her eyes closed.
-She held her hand out in front of her in a halting motion, trying to halt the terrible cold.
+She held her hand out in front of her in a halting motion, trying to stem the terrible cold.
 “Who are you?”
 Her voice quavered.
 Her fingertips numbed.
 As a child she’d had frostbite, this same sensation of deadening flesh.
 “Stop.
 Stop.
 Please stop.”

 The room stilled.
 Eve peeked through slitted eyes at the chair.
 It was motionless.